Code-4-Community/bcan/README.md

 ## Commands
-node canIMerge.js --> Will your code pass on code style check
+node canIMerge.js --> Will your code pass on code style check, run node canIMerge.js --help for options

 ## Misc
 Here's a fun GIF to get started!